Updated: Dec 14, 2022

 Dai Ko Myo Great Shining Light

-- Dai Ko Myo is the symbol for spiritual connection and empowerment.
+Dai Ko Myo is the symbol of spiritual connection and empowerment.
 It is an incredibly creative symbol.

-- Dai Ko Myo helps manifest desires, dreams and the would true purpose.
+Dai Ko Myo helps manifest desires, dreams and the soul's true purpose.

-- Dai Ko Myo comforts on the level of the spiritual body.
+Dai Ko Myo comforts on the level of the spiritual body.
 It raises the vibration of the individual.
-Reiki Singapore deems this to be the most powerful symbol.

 Works Cited: Usui Mikao, Petter Frank Arjava.
 The Original Reiki Handbook of Dr Mikao Usui.
 Twin Lakes, WI: Lotus Press, 2011.